 Accredits RN to BSN programs

-You will need to apply to an accredited RN to BSN program if you plan to seek federal financial aid.
-A program needs state and/or regional accreditation to qualify for federal financial aid; however some scholarship programs may expect ACEN or CCNE accreditation as well.
-You may also need to be enrolled in an accredited program if you plan to seek tuition reimbursement from your employer.
-Having a degree from an accredited program is also important if you plan to seek a graduate degree in the future.
+Top RN to BSN online programs are accredited – this ensures that you have the proper education to be credentialed – and you also must apply to an accredited RN to BSN program if you plan to seek federal financial aid.
+A program needs state and/or regional accreditation to qualify for federal financial aid; however some scholarship programs, including may expect ACEN or CCNE accreditation as well.
+You may also need to be enrolled in an accredited program online RN program or online BSN program if you plan to seek tuition reimbursement from your employer.
+Having a degree from an accredited RN to BSN online program is also important if you plan to seek a graduate degree in the future.

 Keep in mind that to qualify for financial aid, attending a college accredited by state or regional higher education accreditation bodies may be sufficient; however some employers will only hire graduates of an ACEN or CCNE accredited program.

-Am I eligible to attend a BSN program with a diploma or ADN?
+Am I eligible to attend an online BSN program with a diploma or ADN?

 All nursing programs, including RN to BSN, should carry licensing from the State Board of Nursing in the state in which it operates.

-What are the basic requirements to apply to a BSN program?
+What are the application requirements for an RN to BSN program?

 For a RN to BSN program, you will need to first acquire your RN licensing and then apply to the program.
 If you do not yet possess your RN, you can apply to a BSN program as a freshman or transfer student.